RudderStack-managed Plans vs. RudderStack Open Source

 Notes

-RudderStack-managed object storageUse the RudderStack-hosted object storage to temporarily store your events before forwarding them to your warehouse destination.
+RudderStack-managed object storageUse the RudderStack-managed object storage to temporarily store your events before forwarding them to your warehouse destination.
 RudderStack does not persist any of this data.

 Transformations